jaspriyaaa/Daily-Report/README.md

 ***What is a Host?***

-- A Host is any device connected to a network that can send or receive data.
+- A Host is any device connected to a network that can send or receive traffic(data).

 - Examples: your computer, smartphone, printer, or a server.